sami53tk/technical-test/README.md

 # Full-stack developer - Technical Test

 Hello developer !
-Your profile kept our interest and we want to evaluate your skills through this technical test dedicated for this applications at the position of full-stack developer at Glowme.
+Your profile kept our interest and we want to evaluate your skills through this technical test dedicated for your application at the position of full-stack developer at Glowme.

 ## Subject

-You will to create a web application where the users can manage their list of their favourites service providers.
+You will have to create a web application where the users can manage their list of their favourites service providers.

 You have to create both front-end application & back-end server.